Lille: Enterprises

 At the end of 2015, Lille hosts around 28,000 industry or service establishments.

 Main sights

 Lille features an array of architectural styles with various amounts of Flemish influence, including the use of brown and red brick.
-In addition, many residential neighborhoods, especially in Greater Lille, consist of attached two- to three-story houses aligned in a row, with narrow gardens in the back.
+In addition, many residential neighborhoods, especially in Greater Lille, consist of attached two- to three-storey houses aligned in a row, with narrow gardens in the back.
 These architectural attributes, many uncommon in France, help make Lille a transition in France to neighboring Belgium, as well as nearby Netherlands and England, where the presence of brick, as well as row houses or the terraced house is much more prominent.